gmedinat/gmedinat.github.io/recent-publications.md

 # Overview

 This is a summarized version of my List of Publications.
-A detailed version is provided in the material below (_as of October 5, 2024_):
+A detailed version is provided in the material below (_as of May 25, 2025_):

 - ORCID: [0000-0003-0105-9576](https://orcid.org/0000-0003-0105-9576)